First things first – You CANNOT only consume water during longer bouts of exercise.

 Now that we have that out of the way…onward…

-There are a lot of people out there who would love to hear about losing 6 pounds or more of Malone_heatbody weight in 2 hours.
+There are a lot of people out there who would love to hear about losing 6 pounds or more of body weight in 2 hours.
 They would likely pay hundreds of dollars to find out the “secret.”
 The “secret” in this scenario is improper hydration during higher temperature outdoor training – and it is our goal to make sure this DOES NOT happen to you.

 As most of the people reading this post have already figured out what I’m going to tell you – it is HOT outside!
 With this heat comes increased sweating.
 Increased sweating leads to what can be a rapid loss of water weight.
 This is NOT good for your performance or your health.